 The OWS plan for vaccine production and distribution is outlined in its “From the Factory to the Frontlines” report to Congress issued Sept.
 16, 2020 (1).
-It notes that initial vaccine distribution will follow recommendations of the Advisory Committee on Immunization Practices (ACIP), which advises CDC on vaccination schedules and practices.
+The report notes that initial vaccine distribution will follow recommendations of the Advisory Committee on Immunization Practices (ACIP), which advises CDC on vaccination schedules and practices.
 ACIP’s recommendations will be shaped by a special panel formed by the National Academies of Science and Medicine (NASEM), which unveiled a framework on Oct.
-2, 2020, for a four-phase approach to COVID-19 vaccine allocation and distribution (2).
-The panel called for phase one to cover approximately 15% of the US population, including front-line health workers and first responders, followed by individuals with underlying health conditions that puts them at higher risk of severe disease or death.
+2, 2020 for a four-phase approach to COVID-19 vaccine allocation and distribution (2).
+The panel called for the first phase to cover approximately 15% of the population in the United States, including front-line health workers and first responders, followed by individuals with underlying health conditions that puts them at higher risk of severe disease or death.
 The NASEM advisors do not support early access for minority populations per se but addresses the needs of disadvantaged groups by prioritizing early access based on health conditions and limited access to care.

-The early phase of vaccine distribution is expected to run through mid-2021, followed by phase two covering about 60–80 million essential workers and high-risk individuals.
-The experts do not expect a sufficient volume of doses for the general US population until mid-2022.
-Distribution systems will differ for a single dose vaccine, as opposed to two-dose products, where “it’s not just getting people to the pharmacy the first time,” Louissaint noted.
+The early phase of vaccine distribution is expected to run through mid-2021, followed by a second phase covering about 60–80 million essential workers and high-risk individuals.
+The experts don’t expect a sufficient volume of doses for the general US population until mid-2022.
+Distribution systems will differ for a single-dose vaccine, as opposed to two-dose products, where “it’s not just getting people to the pharmacy the first time,” Louissaint noted.

 Similarly, all parties face dealing with multidose vials that have to be used within hours of opening due to a lack of preservatives.
 The larger vials can be shipped and stored more efficiently, but administration may challenge many providers.

-Even though CDC and most medical systems and distributors have advanced data systems for tracking vaccines, a main challenge will be integrating these with newly expanded federal IT programs designed to identify patients at risk and to track vaccine administration and individual responses.
-CDC is developing a new vaccine administration management system (VAMS) to support existing state operations, with added capabilities for patient scheduling and supply management.
+Even though CDC and most medical systems and distributors have advanced data systems for tracking vaccines, a main challenge will be integrating these systems and newly expanded federal IT programs designed to identify patients at risk and to track vaccine administration and individual responses.
+CDC is developing a new Vaccine Administration Management System (VAMS) to support existing state operations, with added capabilities for patient scheduling and supply management.
 But the new system is confusing, and integration may take some time.

 Tracking a two-dose vaccination schedule adds to the difficulties.
 To ensure that individuals receive the right shots at the right time, vaccine resupply will have to occur within the allotted time frame, and information systems must track and record when an individual is vaccinated, with which product and where.
 Even for vaccines that require only one shot, it will be important to record every individual dose in order to identify any adverse events, patient illnesses, and the extent of immunity provided over at least two years.